Welcome to Iasi, the ‘Cultural Capital of Romania’ and ‘City of Hundred Churches’!

-You will enjoy a few pleasant hours in one of the largest cities in Romania.
-You will enter the city’s bohemian atmosphere present, mostly, in the old part of the town and you will also witness the animated occidental lifestyle.
+You will enjoy a few pleasant hours in the second largest city in Romania, enter its bohemian atmosphere, and witness the animated occidental lifestyle.

 Starting time: 10:00 AM